CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 ## Interoperability

 - Frontend calls backend routes through `/api`.
-- Angular dev and preview proxy `/api` to `http://FASTAPI_HOST:FASTAPI_PORT` using `src/proxy.conf.cjs`.
+- Angular `start` and `dev` proxy `/api` to `http://FASTAPI_HOST:FASTAPI_PORT` using `src/proxy.conf.cjs`.
+- The `preview` script serves `dist/client-angular/browser` with a built-in Node static server, Angular SPA fallback, and the same `/api` reverse proxy.
-- The Windows launcher starts the backend, waits for `/api/health`, then starts the frontend preview and opens the configured UI URL.
+- The Windows launcher starts FastAPI plus that built-bundle server, waits for the UI port, and opens the configured UI URL.
+It rebuilds only when the deterministic frontend build-state manifest is missing or stale.
 - Source mode derives the runtime root from the repository layout and uses the explicit `XREPORT_RESOURCES_DIR` override when provided.
 Packaged mode uses the runtime/data roots supplied by the Tauri shell; it does not infer them